bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-11-newsletter.md

   exactly how the opcode would work, it also looks at mitigating some potential downsides, such as full nodes potentially needing to hash up to several megabytes of data every time the opcode is invoked.
-  Roose's draft includes a sample implementation of the opcode.
+  Roose's draft includes a sample implementation of the opcode. {% assign timestamp="1:42" %}

 ## Bitcoin Core PR Review Club